Key Findings on Students' Learning in the Area of Argumentation

 The guidelines presented on this page are available as a PDF file: here.

-We examined the effects of a teaching sequence that combined four computer-mediated classroom debates with four reflective activities (in middle and high school).
+We examined the effects of a teaching sequence that combined four computer-mediated classroom debates and four reflective activities (in middle school and high school).
 During the reflective activities, students worked on the standards for argumentation on socio-scientific issues (SSI) (see the Guidelines on the Standards for Argumentation on Socio-Scientific Issues), drawing on the arguments they had formulated during the debates.

 1. In middle school: a progression across several standards of argumentation